-OTD 901 : Capstone I
+OTD 901: Capstone I

 This course will include an exploration of topics and settings for a potential capstone experience and project in the areas of clinical practice, research skills, administration, leadership, education, and theory development.
-By the end of this course each student will select an area of interest and will be assigned a faculty mentor.
-Student domain of learning used: Clinical/ Professional Application.
-Credits 2.0
+Students will be assigned a faculty mentor based on a topic of interest.
+By the end of this course, each student will select an area of interest, develop a literature review draft, and identify a potential site and supervisor for the capstone experience.
+Student domain of learning used: Clinical/Professional Application.
+Three semester hours.